renanr0cha/100-days-of-code/log.md

 **Today's Progress**: A lot of new pages done today.
 Profile, SignIn and SignUp.

 **Thoughts:** When you get the hang of it things start flowing really quickly.
 I'm loving it so far.

+### Day 11: July 15, 2022

+**Today's Progress**: Finished the interface of the app, and put the routes in the pages, splitting into auth routes to signin and signup, and the rest of the pages.

+**Thoughts:** Having finished an UI in React, I can say that I felt easier to build in React than with plain HTML and CSS, aside from the Styled components advantages to plain CSS.
+Great experience